ExCALIBUR-SysGenX/pdesoft/index.md

 then this conference is for you.

+PDESoft 2024 will be held in [the Møller Centre at Churchill College, Cambridge](/location/).

 PDESoft 2024 follows in the successful footsteps of PDESoft 2012 in Müenster, PDESoft 2014 in Heidelberg, PDESoft 2016 in Warwick, and PDESoft 2018 in Bergen.

 &nbsp;